bigbridge-nl/product-import/README.md

 When the id is specified, it is treated as the identifier of an object.
 The sku will be updated to match the one given in the import.

 Import by id always concerns updates, not inserts.
 When a non-existing id is used, an error is added to the product.

+## Delete products

+While the library's main purpose is to import products, it can delete products as well.

+Either specify an array of product ids:

+    $importer->deleteProductsByIds($ids);

+or products skus:

+    $importer->deleteProductsBySkus($skus);

 ## Dry run